suryarai-ai/surya_rai_python/README.md

 # surya_rai_python
-its just a practice code for AI & ML cource by CDAC Pune
+Its just a practice code for AI & ML cource by CDAC Pune